isanjit3/hackathon-template/README.md

 # Hackathon Template
-CloudSystems hackathon template  built with Node.js, Express.js, and EJS This template is free to use for personal and commercial use under the MIT License
+CloudSystems hackathon template  built with Node.js, Express.js, and EJS.
+This template is free to use for personal and commercial use under the GNU GENERAL PUBLIC LICENSE

 ## Project Tree
 ```